Return to homepage

 Our aim is to take language beyond the classroom and into the community; call it "Spanish for the neighborhood."
 We are also working on ways to maximize language and cultural learning in travels to other countries, whether for business, education, or vacation.

 Besides these interests, I write full time about the personal growth (and heartache) that can occur through cross-cultural interaction.
-Beginning in 2008, you will find some of my short stories and essays on this site.
+Read some of my short stories and essays on this site.
 Watch for continuing updates to Terry Marshall fiction and essays.

 Together with my daughter Leslie we've built this website to share our ideas about language learning.
 To be honest, she has done most of the legwork to set up this website.
 We talked about what we wanted to share and then she did the research to find popular keywords and wrote the ... what do you call it ... h ... t ... m ... l.
 When I started this website, I didn't know what that was.
 Now I know that it is a programing language used to make websites.